-Treating Hydrilla for control and eventual eradication is complex and challenging.
-Hydrilla is able to thrive in a wide variety of aquatic habitats and each site requires a unique treatment approach that takes into account numerous factors, from water depth and site hydrology to herbicide type and use restrictions (Batcher, 2000; Langeland, 1996).
-Cleveland Metroparks primary method of Hydrilla control is through herbicide treatments.
-Herbicides are the only method of treatment that can completely eliminate an infestation of Hydrilla.
-While other methods, such as mechanical removal and biological control, are management options, they primarily serve to reduce biomass and cannot eliminate Hydrilla (Batcher, 2000; Langeland, 1996).
+Controlling and eradicating hydrilla is a complex and challenging undertaking.
+Hydrilla is able to thrive in a wide variety of aquatic habitats and each site requires a unique treatment approach that takes into account numerous factors- from water depth and site hydrology to herbicide type and use restrictions (Batcher, 2000; Langeland, 1996).
+Cleveland Metroparks primary method of hydrilla control is through herbicide treatments.
+Herbicides are currently the only method of treatment that can completely eliminate an infestation of hydrilla.
+While other methods, such as mechanical removal and biological control, are management options, they primarily serve to reduce biomass and cannot eliminate hydrilla (Batcher, 2000; Langeland, 1996).

-The majority of Hydrilla infested waterbodies in Cleveland Metroparks are wetland habitats.
-This presents the challenge of treating Hydrilla while also maintaining desirable native plant communities, and using herbicides in environments where they perform differently because of the shallower water depths and variable seasonal hydrology.
-Cleveland Metroparks approach to treating Hydrilla continues to evolve as it tests different herbicides, variations in application method, timing, and management options including water draw-downs and the use of barriers and filters.
-It also consults with other agencies, manufacturers, vendors, and researchers to stay on top of the best practices available to control Hydrilla.
+The majority of hydrilla infested waterbodies in Cleveland Metroparks are wetland habitats.
+Wetlands increase the challenges of treating hydrilla, because they have desirable native plant communities that can be negatively affected by herbicides.
+Additionally, the herbicides perform differently in wetlands than other waterbodies because of shallower depths and variable seasonal hydrology.
+Cleveland Metroparks approach to treating hydrilla continues to evolve as it tests different herbicides, variations in application method, timing, and complimentary management options including water draw-downs and the use of barriers and filters.
+It also consults with other agencies, manufacturers, vendors, and researchers to stay on top of the best practices available to control hydrilla.

-3x3 foot test plots of Cutrine Plus (active ingredient copper sulfate) at 0.2 and 0.4 ppm and Reward (active ingredient diquat dibromide) at the standard aquatic surface treatment rate were applied in separate locations in the upper Greathouse Wetland cell to evaluate their effectiveness on Hydrilla.
-Cutrine Plus at both concentrations exhibited only a moderate control of Hydrilla, with no bykill of other aquatic plants, because Hydrilla is one of only a few vascular plants controlled by copper compounds.
-Reward exhibited better control of Hydrilla, but also resulted in extensive damage to nontarget native emergent aquatic plants because it is a broad-spectrum contact herbicide.
+3x3 foot test plots of Cutrine Plus (active ingredient copper sulfate) at 0.2 and 0.4 ppm and Reward (active ingredient diquat dibromide) at the standard aquatic surface treatment rate were applied in separate locations in the upper Greathouse Wetland cell to evaluate their effectiveness on hydrilla.
+Cutrine Plus at both concentrations exhibited only a moderate control of hydrilla, with no by-kill of other aquatic plants.
+Although hydrilla is one of only a few vascular plants controlled by copper compounds, Cutrine Plus was not effective enough to be considered a viable long-term control option.
+Reward, a broad-spectrum contact herbicide, exhibited better control of hydrilla, but also resulted in extensive damage to non-target native emergent aquatic plants.
 A filter in the water-control structure at the outflow to West Creek in the lower cell was installed to prevent vegetative fragments and turions from washing out of the wetland complex.
-All Hydrilla that could be located in Wallace Lake, which was limited to the edge of the southern basin among wetland plants transferred in previous years from the Greathouse Wetlands, were spot-treated with Cutrine Plus during the late summer.
+All hydrilla that could be located in Wallace Lake, which was limited to the edge of the southern basin among wetland plants transferred in previous years from the Greathouse Wetlands, were spot-treated with Cutrine Plus during the late summer.

-The Greathouse Wetlands were spot-treated with Cutrine Plus in May and early June, where Hydrilla was noted to be dense and abundant in the upper cell and present only in small patches in the lower cell.
-During the early June treatment Hydrilla was 50-75% dead in areas treated in May.
-In late

-June treatments switched to Reward, as Hydrilla was still abundant, particularly in the upper cell.
-Herbicide application was difficult because of low water levels in the wetlands from planned dewatering and no further treatments were carried out because the wetlands were dry during the remainder of the growing season.
+The Greathouse Wetlands were spot-treated with Cutrine Plus in May and early June, where hydrilla was noted to be dense and abundant in the upper cell and present only in small patches in the lower cell.
+During the early June treatment it was noted that hydrilla was 50-75% dead in areas treated in May.
+In late June treatments switched to Reward, as hydrilla was still abundant, particularly in the upper cell.
+Herbicide application was difficult because of low water levels in the wetlands from planned de-watering and no further treatments were carried out because the wetlands dried out during the remainder of the growing season.